solaresjuan98/solaresjuan98/README.md

 * Using React Native for Mobile Development.
 * Experience using Javascript, Python, Golang in several projects.
 * Experience using AWS and Google Cloud Platform for cloud computing.
+* Experience using cloud infrastructure management tools such as Terraform (Infastructure as Code).
 * Knowledge with Kubernetes and Docker.
 * Open to learn new things every day.